parasolwaddledee/notes/windows/hyper-v/setting-up-windows-server-as-a-router.md

 1. Create an external virtual switch `EVS` on the Hyper-V host.
 2. Create two internal virtual switches `IVS01` and `IVS02` on the Hyper-V host.
 3. Create a Windows Server virtual machine `ROUTER` to act as the router.
-4. Create two Windows virtual machines `WKS01` and `WKS02` as clients for the two data centers.
+4. Create two Windows virtual machines `WKS01` and `WKS02` to act as clients for the two data centers.

 ## Configure Network Adapters

 1. Attach virtual switches `EVS`, `IVS01`, and `IVS02` to the virtual machine `ROUTER`.
 2. Rename network adapters to `EXT`, `INT01`, and `INT02` accordingly.
 3. Set static IP address, default gateway, and DNS server on `EXT` for internet access.
-4. Set static IP addresses on `INT01` and `INT02`, default gateway and DNS server are not required.
+4. Set static IP address on `INT01` and `INT02`; default gateway and DNS server are not required.

 ## Enable Routing and NAT